bstascavage/plexReport/README.md

 ## Command-line Options

-All commandline options can be seen by running `plexReport.rb --help`
+Once installed, you can run the script by simply running `plexreport`.
+If you need to reinstall or reconfigure the program, run `plexreport-setup`.
+All commandline options can be seen by running `plexReport --help`

+##### Options:
 `-n, --no-plex-email` - Do not send emails to Plex friends.
 Can be used with the `recipients_email` and `recipients` config file option to customize email recipients.

 `-l, --add-library-names` - Adding the Library name in front of the movie/tv show.
 To be used with custom Libraries